Tadeusz Grzesik: Skorzeszyce murder

-Grzesik is also suspected of another crime - the murder of 17-year-old Roman K. on the night between July 18 and 19, 1998.
+Grzesik is also suspected of another crime - the murder of 17-year-old Roman K. on the night between 18 and 19 July 1998.
 The teen was returning from a discotheque when he was brutally murdered, with two of his friends being brutally beaten up and left requiring hospitalization.
-His body was found in the morning of July 19.
+His body was found in the morning of 19 July.

 Niestachów murder

-Grzesik is also suspected of murdering Res-Bud driver Andrzej K., who was shot on April 30, 1999.
+Grzesik is also suspected of murdering Res-Bud driver Andrzej K., who was shot on 30 April 1999.

 Krajno-Parcelach murder

-On June 20, 1999, Krystyna M. was murdered.
+On 20 June 1999, Krystyna M. was murdered.
 She, just like Andrzej K., was a worker at Res-Bud who was shot.
 Grzesik is suspected of being involved in her murder.

 'Bureaucrats Gang' murders

 Grzesik, together with Wojciech W. and Jacek P., created a gang that between 2005 and 2007 attacked owners of currency exchange offices.
 They were convicted in 2015.
-The offenses for which they were convicted are the following:
+The offences for which they were convicted are the following: